 FOB includes the post-harvesting process and transportation to the nearest port of shipment.
 The FOB price is different for each producer we work with because the market prices and administrative fees change with each region.
 Remember, we’re talking about several different micro-economies, and therefore this is not an apples-to-apples comparison (unless we’re talking Honeycrisp, Gala, Granny Smith, Fuji… you get the idea).
-Essentially, the FOB reflects everything from market competition, cost of living and operating within that market, and shipping.
-For example, the port of shipment in Tanzania is much farther from Kokoa Kamili’s facilities then the port of shipment in the Dominican Republic is from Zorzal Cacao’s facilities, which makes it harder and more expensive for Kokoa Kamili to ship their cacao, so their transportation and logistic fees will be different from Zorzal’s.
+Essentially, the FOB reflects everything from market competition, cost of living, operational costs, and shipping.
+For example, the port of shipment in Tanzania is much farther from Kokoa Kamili’s facilities than the port of shipment in the Dominican Republic is from Zorzal Cacao’s facilities, which makes it harder and more expensive for Kokoa Kamili to ship their cacao, so their transportation and logistic fees will be different from Zorzal’s.

 Additionally, the market for fine flavor cacao in the Dominican Republic is far more mature, heavily incentivized by the government, and competitive than, say, Peru, so those two markets will have different prices.
 This can make comparing market prices difficult; it’s often a situation of apples and oranges, which is why we focus on market price stability.

 You’ll find farmgate prices in each partner’s profile.
-We've chosen to compare the farmgate prices of producers we work with to the most recent farmgate price paid to farmers in the Ivory Coast, the country that produces the majority of the world's cacao.
-This is not to discourage purchasing chocolate made from Ivorian cacao, but rather to contextulize the data.
+We've chosen to compare the farmgate prices of producers we work with to the most recent (2018) farmgate price paid to farmers in the Ivory Coast, the country that produces the majority of the world's cacao, which was set at $1.34 per kg.
+This is not to discourage purchasing chocolate made from Ivorian cacao, but rather to contextualize the data.
 We encourage you to take the time to contextualize the farmgate price for each origin so that you can have a better understanding of the impact each producer has within their community.